Aridoge13/Kabosu/README.md

 ---
 ## Current Status
+**Active Development:** The preprocessing pipeline, the basic random forest ML model and a basic Neural Network has been built.
+We are checking for issues that might arise.
-**Active Development**: The preprocessing pipeline has been built and we are currently curating training data from public datasets
+**Data Mining:** We are currently curating training data from public biological datasets and databases.

 ---
 ## Key Features (Planned)